 Dyson and Electrolux lead the list of UK competitors, followed by Dirt Devil, Vax, Morphy Richards, Miele, Bissell, Numatic (maker of the famous "Henry" cylinder cleaner), Zanussi, Russell Hobbs, LG, and a plethora of others.

 The Museum includes numerous power-related exhibits that will interest young and the not so young, with many working examples of various power sources, machinery, equipment and tools.
 View our introduction video here.

 Our museum Staff are supported by a dedicated group of volunteers who carry out the varied tasks that maintain, preserve and facilitate the daily operation of the museum and its tearoom.
 Read more about becoming a Volunteer.

 The Steam Pump Tearoom is a tastefully themed Tearoom situated in the former 1930's machine shop and is a lovely place to relax with friends or family and enjoy a break.
-Open Saturday and Sundays until Easter.
+Open Wednesday to Sunday.

 Museum of Power, Hatfield Road, Langford, Maldon, Essex CM9 6QA | Tel: +44 (0) 1621 843183 | Charity No. 1087459

 © Copyright Museum of Power.
 All Rights Reserved. | Cookies Policy | Site Map | Opening Times | Contact | Harlequin Web Design